aldelaro5/Bug-Fables-Internal-Docs/docs/ItemList/List Types Group Details/Items List Type.md

 ## Confirmation handling (when unpaused)

+There are 2 possible handlers: the `inbattle` one and the regular one.
+The former only applies if instance.`inbattle` is true.
+It will call [SetItem](../../Battle%20system/Player%20UI/SetItem.md) with the option selected on the `battle` followed by DestroyList being called.
+The entire confirmation handling is handled within SetItem in this case.

+If `inbattle` is false, the regular handler is used.
 First, [flagvar](../../Flags%20arrays/flagvar.md) of the `storeid` is set to the item id selected.
 If the item id selected is -1, the list is immediately destroyed which ends this list's processing.

 Otherwise, the [flagstring](../../Flags%20arrays/flagstring.md) 0 is set to the selected item's name from `itemdata`.
 If `listsell`, the behaviour depends if we were using `multiselect`: